INTERESTED IN WORKING WITH MIKKEL?

 Here’s what to expect in terms of cost to bring me along for to be your Disney Cruise Line wedding photographer:

 Money is a touchy subject.
 I get it.
 I love being creative but don’t love talking about money.
-I think most people don’t enjoy it.
+Most people don’t enjoy it.
 It’s personal and usually not the “fun” part.
 But it’s necessary to address.

 I admit I’m continuously surprised by the amount of DCL wedding inquiries I receive each year who expect me to photograph a wedding for free or simply in “exchange” for a cruise.